 The primary goal of the Telecommunications division is to meet the existing and anticipated future demands for services while assuring quality, reliable, and economical services.
-In order to accomplish this goal, the division will continue to engineer and design FPB's next generation Fiber-to-the-Home network which has been named NextBand.
+In order to accomplish this goal, the division will continue to engineer, design, and build the Board's next generation Fiber-to-the-Home (FTTH) network which has been named NextBand.

-During fiscal year 2022, we will continue to engineer, design, and implement a Fiber-to-the-Home (FTTH) network.
-This FTTH infrastructure will position FPB's telecommunications division for at least 30 years with a low-maintenance fiber optic network that will have the immediate bandwidth capacity to handle all modes of digital video, data and voice traffic.
+During fiscal year 2023, we will continue to engineer, design, and build the FTTH network.
+This FTTH infrastructure will position the Board's telecommunications division for at least 30 years with a lowmaintenance fiber optic network that will have the immediate bandwidth capacity to handle all modes of digital video, data, and voice traffic.
 The FTTH network will have the flexibility to easily increase bandwidth capacities to satisfy future customer demand by replacing end-point electronic components at a reasonable cost, which can be done network-wide or for individual customers or classes of customers.